MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/build-data-pipeline.md

 Before you begin, you need:
 - An Azure account that has an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - An active Azure DevOps organization.
 [Sign up for Azure Pipelines](../../../get-started/pipelines-sign-up.md).
     - The **Administrator** role for service connections in your Azure DevOps project.
+Learn how to [add the Administrator role](../../../library/add-resource-protection.md).
 - Data from [sample.csv](https://github.com/MicrosoftDocs/azure-devops-docs-samples/raw/main/azure-data-pipeline/data/sample.csv).
 - Access to the [data pipeline solution](https://github.com/MicrosoftDocs/azure-devops-docs-samples/tree/main/azure-data-pipeline) in GitHub.
 - [DevOps for Azure Databricks](https://marketplace.visualstudio.com/items?itemName=riserrad.azdo-databricks).